Establishing the Quantum Supremacy Frontier with a 281 Pflop/s Simulation: Abstract

 \section{Abstract}

-Noisy Intermediate-Scale Quantum (NISQ) computers aim to perform computational tasks beyond the capabilities of the most powerful classical computers, thereby achieving ``Quantum Supremacy", a major milestone in quantum computing.
+Noisy Intermediate-Scale Quantum (NISQ) computers are entering an era in which they can perform computational tasks beyond the capabilities of the most powerful classical computers, thereby achieving ``Quantum Supremacy'', a major milestone in quantum computing.
 NISQ Supremacy requires comparison with a state-of-the-art classical simulator.
-We report HPC simulations of hard random quantum circuits (RQC), sustaining an average performance of 281 Pflop/s (true single precision) on Summit, currently the fastest supercomputer in the world.
-In addition, we propose a standard benchmark for NISQ computers based on qFlex, a tensor-network-based classical high-performance simulator of RQC, which are considered the leading proposal for Quantum Supremacy.
+We report HPC simulations of hard random quantum circuits (RQC), which have been recently used as a benchmark for the first experimental demonstration of Quantum Supremacy, sustaining an average performance of 281 Pflop/s (true single precision) on Summit, currently the fastest supercomputer in the World.
+These simulations were carried out using qFlex, a tensor-network-based classical high-performance simulator of RQCs.
+Our results show an advantage of many orders of magnitude in energy consumption of NISQ devices over classical supercomputers.
+In addition, we propose a standard benchmark for NISQ computers based on qFlex.

 \blfootnote{ }